Md-sikander/Md-sikander/README.md

 Hi there 👋

 My name is Mohammad Sikander
 About me-

---> Currently I am pusruing M.Tech in Industrial Engineering and Operations Research (IEOR) at IIT Bombay.
+--> Currently I am pursuing M.Tech in Industrial Engineering and Operations Research (IEOR) at IIT Bombay.

 --> Living in Mumbai, Maharashtra